avivg7/Unsupervised-learning-final-project/README.md

     └── requirements.txt                                # Pip requirements for the project

 ## Requirements note :
-Before running the notebook, in order to install all dependencies, please run the following command:.<br>
+Before running the notebook, in order to install all dependencies, please run the following command:<br>

     pip install -r requirements.txt